uoguelph-mlrg/confidence_estimation/README.md

 ### Training

 Train a model with a confidence estimator with `train.py`.
 During training you can use visdom to see a histogram of confidence estimates from the test set.
+Training logs will be stored in the logs/ folder, while checkpoints are stored in the checkpoints/ folder.

 | Args 	| Options 	| Description 	|
 |---------|--------|----------------------------------------------------|